Likey00/connect-four/README.md

 # connect-four
 Rust web app using Yew to play connect four against an AI opponent

+# How to access from web
+The web app can be accessed [here](https://likey00.github.io/connect-four/)

 # How to run locally
 First, download rust from [here](https://www.rust-lang.org/tools/install)